jungmannlab/picasso/readme.rst

 Installation
 ^^^^^^^^^^^^
+Via PyPI:
+1. Install using pip: ``pip install picassosr``.
+2. Launch via calling one of the modules, e.g. ``picasso localize``.

+Via GitHub:
 1. Open the console, ``cd`` to the directory where you want to install and run ``git clone https://github.com/jungmannlab/picasso``.
 Alternatively, `download <https://github.com/jungmannlab/picasso/archive/master.zip>`__ the zip file and unzip it.
 2. Change to the downloaded directory ``cd picasso``
 3. Run installation ``python setup.py install``.
+4. Launch via calling one of the modules, e.g. ``picasso localize``.

 Updating
 ^^^^^^^^